robdmc/gistfinder/README.md

 Here are the steps:

-1. Choose "Settings" from your profile at the upper right corner of you Github home page.
+1. Choose "Settings" from your profile at the upper right corner of your Github home page.
 1. Go to "Developer Settings"
 1. Choose "Personal access tokens"
 1. Generate a new token